 If there is a problem with a traffic signal or street light that requires immediate attention, call the Public Works department at 577-3440.
 If the problem occurs after 3:30pm on weekdays or on weekends/holidays call the San Leandro Police Department at (510) 577-2740.

 If the problem is not time sensitive, you may report it using San Leandro Assist or you may leave a detailed message at 577-3400.

 It typically takes 5 business days to repair a street light once the outage has been reported.

-When reporting an outage it is helpful if you provide a detailed location of the pole including the pole number.
+When reporting an outage it is helpful if you provide a detailed location of the pole including the 2-4 digit pole number (not the yellow strip).
 You can report street light outages using San Leandro Assist or you can leave a detailed message on the Public Works message line at 577-3400.